top of page

 • Agave or Coconut Sugar (Other natural sweeteners can be substituted)

-Place pineapple skins (peels), cloves and cinnamon sticks in 1 gallon of distilled or filter water and boil (slow rolling boil) for 30 minutes in a stainless steel pot.
+Place pineapple skins (peels), cloves, and cinnamon sticks in 1 gallon of distilled or filtered water and boil (slow rolling boil) for 30 minutes in a stainless steel pot.
 Juice whole pineapple, ginger, and turmeric and set aside.
-Pulp from ginger, turmeric and pineapple can be added the pineapple skins if you like.
-Remove and strain mixture through stainless steel strainer to catch peels, and then through a sieve to catch pulp.
-Return the mixture to the stove, add hibiscus flowers and simmer on low for another 30 minutes.
-Strain mixture through sieve two to three times to catch hibiscus flowers and any remaining pulp (I try to strain my mixture down until it runs cleanly through the sieve, and little to no pulp is visible).
-Stir in the juiced pineapple, ginger, and turmeric, and 3/4 cups of agave or your preferred natural sweetener.
+Pulp from ginger, turmeric, and pineapple can be added to the pineapple skins if you like.
+Remove and strain the mixture through a stainless steel strainer to catch peels, and then through a sieve to catch pulp.
+Return the mixture to the stove, add hibiscus flowers, and simmer on low for another 30 minutes.
+Strain the mixture through the sieve two to three times to catch hibiscus flowers and any remaining pulp (I try to strain my mixture down until it runs cleanly through the sieve, and little to no pulp is visible).
+Stir in the juiced pineapple, ginger, and turmeric, and 1 cup of agave or your preferred natural sweetener.
 Set to cool or place in refrigerator to cool.
-Place in bottles once mixture is cool, and store in refrigerator.
+Place in bottles once mixture is cool, and store in the refrigerator.

 bottom of page